Visit Point Ellice House and Gardens

 Enjoy a tour of the historic house and gardens.
 Stay for a Victorian-style, English afternoon tea.

-Contact us for group bookings, weddings, birthday parties and other special events.
+Contact us for group bookings, weddings, bridal showers, birthday parties and other special events.

 2616 Pleasant Street